-Does the term “second cousin once removed” baffle you?
-It’s ok if it does because the easy family relationship chart that you will find in this post will definitely help you.
-I know that it can be confusing what with all these different terms that are used, so let me help you make sense of it all.
+Does the term “second cousin, once removed” baffle you?
+It’s OK if it does because the easy family relationship chart in this post will help you to understand what it all means.

-As they maybe close to us, (i.e. visit them regularly), you may know that they are a child from a sibling of one of your parents.
+As they were maybe close to us, (i.e. we may visit them regularly), you will know that they are a child from a sibling of one of your parents.
 Hope I haven’t confused you there.
-Please read it again if I have.

 The Family Relationship Chart